 What are the best Counters?

-The original OP Dragon, Dragonite set the standard for pseudo-Legendary Pokémon, and it'll serve you well against the Eon twins.
-Thanks to the Dratini Community Day and the Special Research that rewards you with a Dragonite, not to mention plenty of other opportunities, you probably have a few solid Dragonites.
-For its Fast move, Dragon Tail or Dragon Breath work well, and for a Charged move, Outrage or Draco Meteor will put down Latios and Latias quickly.
+The original Dragon, Dragonite set the standard for pseudo-Legendary Pokémon, and it'll serve you well against the Eon twins.
+Another Dragon and Flying type, Dragonite doesn't perform quite as well as Salamence or Rayquaza, but has the same weaknesses and strengths.
+Thanks to the Dratini Community Day and the Special Research that rewards you with a Dragonite, not to mention plenty of other opportunities, you probably have a few already powered up.
+For its moveset, Dragon Tail and Outrage are ideal, but Dragon Breath, Draco Meteor, and Dragon Claw can all work if you don't have the TMs to spare.

 - Weavile with Ice Shard and Avalanche

 - Mamoswine with Powder Snow and Avalanche